Action of automorphisms of pure braid groups on homotopy groups of two-sphere: Introduction

 \section{Introduction}

-In the present paper, we shed more light on relations between the braid groups and the homotopy groups of the two-sphere \(\mathbb{S}\).
-We focus on the one involving Brunnian braids.
+In the present paper, we shed more light on the connections between braid groups and homotopy groups of the two-sphere \(\S\).
+We focus on the relation involving Brunnian braids.\footnote{There are other interesting connections; see \cite{CW08} for a general exposition.}

-A braid is said to be {\it Brunnian} if it becomes a trivial braid after any one of its strands is removed.
+A braid is said to be {\it Brunnian} if it becomes trivial after one removes any strand of the braid.
 Denote by \(\PB_n\) and \(\Br_n\) the pure braid group and the group of all Brunnian braids, respectively, with \(n\) strands.
-In \cite{BCWW06}, Berrick, Cohen, Wong, and Wu introduced the sequence
+In~\cite{BCWW06}, Berrick, Cohen, Wong, and Wu introduce the sequence of homomorphisms